Fine Art Painting

 Scroll Painting

-Hand scrolls are an East Asian art form dating from c.350 CE, common to both China and Japan.
+Hand scrolls are a form of Asian art dating from c.350 CE, common to both Chinese painting and Japanese art.
 Composed of varying lengths of paper or silk, they featured a wide variety of ink and wash paintings whose subjects included landscapes, Buddhist themes, historical or mythological scenes, among others.
+For a guide to the aesthetic principles behind Oriental arts and crafts, see: Traditional Chinese Art: Characteristics.

 Screen/Fan Painting